Best Baits For Pennsylvania Steelhead: What The Guides Use

 Streamer flies like the ones in the image can be used nymphing, or cast out and stripped in or swung through the pool.

-Additionally, you can use flies as bait for several fishing methods.
+Additionally, I use flies as bait for several fishing methods.
 Bottom bouncing, float fishing, streamer fishing, Euro-nymphing, Spey fishing, and Spin fishing are all methods where flies can be used as bait.

 I also like using nymph flies as bait when other anglers around me are using roe as their primary bait.